 - Products used in this tutorial: Camera: Canon 70D

 - Printer: Epson XP-830

 - Paper: Neenah 90lb cardstock

 In case you are wondering, this design features the font: Adorn Condensed Sans by Laura Worthington.
 Love this font!

 Printable Wedding Banner

-First, you'll want to start by printing out your pages on your color printer.
+First, you’ll want to start by printing out your pages on your color printer.
 I personally used the Epson XP-830 to print these files out.
-I love that it's wireless and it makes my life so much easier in that respect.
+The printer is wireless and it makes my life so much easier in that respect.
 I decided to print my files 2-up so that they were a little smaller for the sake of this tutorial, as well as saving paper and ink 🙂

 After you’ve printed out your files, cut them out!
 Don’t worry about them being crazy perfect — when they are hung up you won’t see tiny imperfections if you choose to cut them with scissors.
 If you’re a little more OCD and want to ensure a perfect cut, I’d recommend using an Xacto knife and a ruler to be more precise.
 Alternately you could also try a paper trimmer!
 But if you’re wanting to keep it simple, scissors will definitely do the trick.